WHAT IS THE STATE OF THE DEAD?

 If God had not activated Adam's life functions by inserting air into his lungs, Adam would not have lived.
 But, is human life no more than a chemical-electric reaction of a well designed structure of gas, fluid, and solid matter reacting to internal and external stimuli?
 Is this the sum of what God created as physical man?
 If so, humans would be no different from any other animal.

 But humans are different from animals and the rest of creation in many obvious ways.
-Humans are on a higher plane of life existence than the rest of creation.
-But, what is it that makes mankind different?
-The unseen physical and spirit elements of the human creation makes it different from the rest of creation.
+Humans are on a higher plane of existence than the rest of creation.
+But, what is it that makes humans different?
+The unseen physical and spirit elements of the human creation make it different from the rest of creation.

 There is another element to human life besides the physical.
 This element is the spirit in man that separates mankind from the rest of creation:

 "But there is a spirit in man: and the inspiration of the Almighty gives them understanding" (Job 32:8 KJV).

 Here, the English word spirit is a translation of the Hebrew word ruwach, which means wind or mind.
 It does not mean a physical being or even a being at all.
 Rather, it denotes something which is not physical.

 "The burden of the word of the Lord for Israel, says the Lord, which stretched forth the heavens, and laid the foundation of the earth, and forms the spirit of man within him" (Zech.12:1 KJV).
 See also Ecc.12:5-7.